 In February 2018, the FASB issued ASU 2018-03, Technical Corrections and Improvements to Financial Instruments-Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities.
 ASU 2018-03 is intended to improve certain aspects of recognition, measurement, presentation, and disclosure of certain financial instruments, i.e. forward contracts, purchased options and option liabilities.
-We do not expect this ASU to have a material impact on our consolidated financial statements.
-ASU 2018-03 will be effective for us beginning in our first quarter of fiscal 2019.
+ASU 2018-03 is effective for us beginning in our first quarter of fiscal 2019.
+This ASU did not have a material impact on our consolidated financial statements.